agraef/raptor7/README.md

 We might add more comprehensive protocols such as MTC, MMC, or [Ableton Link][] some time.
 But MIDI clocks are simpler and work with pretty much any recording gear and software, so they will do for most purposes.

-### Looper Features
+### Looper

 Raptor's looper is (by design) quite basic.
-Its main purpose is to give you a simple way of putting a generated musical phrase on repeat while you have your hands free for soloing, diffusion (knob-twiddling), or capturing that precious pattern before it vanishes forever.
+Its main purpose is to give you a simple way of putting a generated musical phrase on repeat while you have your hands free for playing along, diffusion (knob-twiddling), or capturing that precious pattern before it vanishes forever.
 Moreover, those .loop files are just Lua tables, so they can easily be edited in a text editor or processed in Lua.
 If you need more features, then I'd recommend running Raptor alongside a DAW tailored to live usage, such as Ableton Live or Bitwig Studio, or even just a standard DAW like Ardour or Reaper.
 In particular, this gives you the ability to also record the *input* to the arpeggiator, which makes it much easier to tweak the results later.

 Overdubbing and more advanced loop editing capabilities would be nice to have; but then again, if you want Ableton Live, you know where to get it.
 Other limitations in the current implementation are that at most 256 steps can be recorded, and loops are always quantized to whole bars.
 The former hopefully isn't a big deal in practice and can easily be changed in the source if needed, and the latter can always be solved by recording directly into a DAW instead.

+One aspect of the looper which can be a bit bewildering is that once loop playback starts, most of the panel parameters apparently stop working.
+That's not a bug, it *is* the looper's job to repeat the previously generated notes as they are.
+Since most parameters in the panel are just note generation parameters, changing them will *not* affect the looped sequence.
+Somewhat confusingly, this also includes the gain and gate parameters, which one might expect to affect loop playback.
+But in Raptor they don't because they are just note generation parameters like all the others.
+The only parameters which take effect immediately are the parameters affecting MIDI playback, such as output channel (`out`), program change (`pgm`), transposition (`transp`), as well as bypass, mute, and all non-note MIDI input data that is passed through while loop playback is in progress.
+All parameter and preset changes, and even note input will be recorded during loop playback, however.
+So as soon as you're ready, you can just stop the loop and switch back to live input in an instance, which enables smooth and seamless transitions.

+Thus, next time you're frantically twiddling knobs without hearing the expected changes, take a quick look at the loop toggle to make sure that you didn't forget to turn it off (you probably did).

 ### MIDI Learn